Skip to main content

 Italian Director Federico Fellini, 1955

 The earliest known use of the word sprezzatura appears in a 1528 book by Baldassare Castiglione describing the ideal royal advisor.
-Castiglione defined sprezzatura as a nonchalance that suggests disinterest, thus giving the impression that any brilliant ideas came with minimal effort.
+Castiglione defined sprezzatura as nonchalance that suggests disinterest, thus giving the impression that any brilliant ideas came with minimal effort.
 An aloof and carefree appearance is carefully manufactured to disguise studious effort as innate brilliance.

 For centuries afterward, sprezzatura was used to describe art that displayed subjects in candid and realistic settings, rather than carefully orchestrated poses.
 This began when Renaissance painters like Raphael, Michelangelo, and Da Vinci painted biblical and mythical scenes and characters as common people in everyday life.
-In this sense, sprezzatura came to represent the idea of art that is not trying to appear as art… a sentiment that would later turn into style that is not trying to appear like fashion.
+In this sense, sprezzatura came to represent the idea of art that is not trying to appear as art … a sentiment that would later turn into style that is not trying to appear like fashion.

 Sprezzatura began applying to fashion and lifestyle in post-WWII Europe.
 Perhaps as an existentialist reaction to the devastation of the war, young people started dressing with a more relaxed attitude.
 They wore the same clothing and accessories worn during the 1920s and 1930s but with a purposefully shabby disposition.
 The very buttoned-up style of the early 1900s, both metaphorically and literally, came unbuttoned.